Mariachi: Origins

-Prior to the arrival of the Spanish, indigenous music was played with rattles, drums, flutes, and conch-shell horns as part of religious celebrations.
-The Spanish introduced violins, guitars, harps, brass instruments, and woodwinds, which mostly replaced the native instruments.
+Prior to the arrival of the Spanish, indigenous music in Mexico was played with rattles, drums, flutes, and conch-shell horns as part of religious celebrations.
+The Spanish introduced violins, guitars, harps, brass instruments, and woodwinds, which mostly replaced native instruments.
 The Europeans introduced their instruments to use during Mass, but they were quickly adapted to secular events.
 Indigenous and mestizo peoples learned to play and make these instruments, often giving them modified shapes and tunings.

-In addition to instruments, the Spanish introduced the concept of musical groups—which, in the colonial period, generally consisted of two violins, a harp, and various guitars.
-This grouping gave rise to a number of folk musical styles in Mexico.
+In addition to instruments, the Spanish introduced the concept of musical ensembles—which, in the colonial period, generally consisted of two violins, a harp, and various guitars.
+These groups were based upon mestizaje culture and gave rise to a number of folk musical styles in Mexico.

 One of these folk musical styles was the son.
 This music featured string instruments.
-Son music divided into various regional varieties; the variety popular in the Jalisco area was called son jalisciense, whose best known song, also referred to as "the mariachi national anthem", is "La Negra".
+Son music divided into various regional varieties; the variety popular in the Jalisco area was called son jalisciense, whose best known song, also referred to as "the mariachi national anthem," is "La Negra".
 Modern mariachi music developed from this son style, with mariachi as an alternative name for son jalisciense.
 Early mariachi players did not look like those of today; they played only string instruments such as guitars and harps and dressed in typical peasant clothing: white pants and shirts with huarache sandals.
 Those who could play the son jalisciense/mariachi music could find work at haciendas at a higher rate than those who could not.

 The distinction of mariachi from the older son jalisciense occurred slowly sometime during the 19th century.
 The music originated in the center-west of Mexico.
 Most claims for its origin lie in the state of Jalisco but neighboring states of Colima, Nayarit, and Michoacán have also claimed it.

-However, by the late 19th century, the music was firmly centered in Jalisco.
-Most legends put the origin of the modern mariachi in the town of Cocula, Jalisco.
+Most sources agree that the modern mariachi originated in the town of Cocula, Jalisco, during the 19th century, where the genre evolved from the older son jalisciense and became culturally centered in Jalisco by the late 1800s.
+Cocula, known as the "Cuna Mundial del Mariachi" ("World Cradle of Mariachi"), commemorates this heritage with a plaza arch bearing that title.

+The song “De Cocula es el Mariachi," composed by Manuel Esperón (music) and Ernesto Cortázar (lyrics) and popularized by Jorge Negrete, further reinforced Cocula’s association with the genre.
+The Museo de Cocula es el Mariachi, inaugurated on 31 December 2000 in the historic Casa de los Juzgados, exhibits instruments, costumes, and photographs documenting the evolution of mariachi and its role as a symbol of Mexican cultural identity.